codetricity/theta-gis/docs/index.md

 In addition to taking single and interval images, people also use video frame extraction to easily take thousands of images.

+RICOH THETA cameras are started be used in Geographic Information Systems (GIS)[^1] Although technologies like LiDAR and GPS Real-Time Kinematic (RTK) provide superior accuracy, the RICOH THETA X and Z1 can be used to supplement these data sources.
+RICOH THETA cameras are quick to setup, cheaper than traditional GIS equipment and may be good enough for some applications.

+[^1]: Refer to the U.S. Geological Survey for more information on GIS. <https://www.usgs.gov/faqs/what-geographic-information-system-gis>

 ## Video Frame Extraction Example

 In the example below, 8K 360° video is taken at 10fps by simply walking